CloudCannon/documentation/_i18n/internationalisation.md

 	</li>
 </ul>

-CloudCannon will now generate a new version of the HTML per locale and route visitors based on their accept-language header and country.
+CloudCannon generates a new version of the HTML per locale and route visitors based on their accept-language header and country.

 ---

 ### Detecting the current locale

 CloudCannon automatically injects the viewers locale into the HTML elements class as it is served.
-If a site has en_NZ support and the viewer accepts that language it will look like:
+If a site has en_NZ support and the viewer accepts that language it looks like:

 {% highlight html %}
 <html class="language-en_nz">